-Traditional locks and keys have controlled access into buildings for centuries.
+Traditional locks and keys have controlled access to buildings for centuries.
 But today, there are better solutions.
-Access control systems are the best way to manage access into your commercial building, office, or business.
+Access control systems are the best way to manage access to your commercial building, office, or business.
 But how do you know which type of commercial access control system to install?

 Read on to learn more about commercial access control, the types of systems available, and what the best commercial access control system is.

 This guide covers: